 At the point the builder made the estimate, he was bound to manage the project to that estimate… the estimate became a budget.
 The builder had to work with me as the primary stakeholder to help me make tradeoffs to live within that budget.
 As we break down software requirements, focusing on minimally marketable features and maximizing value, we are effectively doing the exact same thing.

 Okay… let me drive this one point home.
 Just like you wouldn’t build a house with an open ended scope, your stakeholders don’t want to commit to an open ended software project.
 We have to do enough work up front to put together a credible plan, mitigate risk, and understand costs.
 We have to estimate the work, set budgets, and make tradeoffs to ensure the product is done on time and on budget.

-It is important to be able to tell people what the project is going to cost and when it’s going to be done.
-It’s important to tell people what they are going to get for their time and money.
-It’s also important they know the risks and can buffer some contingency.
+It’s important to be able to tell people what the project is going to cost and when it’s going to be done.
+Also important, is to tell people what they are going to get for their time and money.
+And, it’s important they know the risks and can buffer some contingency.
 They also need to know what’s locked and what’s open and the kinds of tradeoffs that they might have to make along to way to ensure success.

 Why Is This Such a Difficult Problem to Solve?

-The problem is that many software teams are trying to build products in less than ideal conditions.
-They are constantly realizing issues and risks they didn’t anticipate.
-They are working across too many projects at one time.
-They have external dependencies that can’t be managed or controlled.
+The problem is that many software teams are trying to build products in less than ideal conditions and they are constantly realizing issues and risks they didn’t anticipate.
+They are working across too many projects at one time and have external dependencies that can’t be managed or controlled.
 People are not dedicated to the team.
 The result is that people are coming to the conclusion software can’t be estimated.

 Going back to the house analogy, it’s as if we are building on rocky soil and are constantly finding boulders that have to be broken up and hauled away.
 It’s as if we have contractors that never show up when they say they will.
 It’s as if we are constantly changing our mind between a one story house and a two story house or deciding we want a basement after the foundation has already been poured.